tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 Wearing old clothing starts to become mainstream.
 People are raiding the vintage boutiques and consignment shops and thrift stores.

 **To camera**
-*Standing*
+*Walk over to curtains and open them.
+Then turn to camera.*

-Because of this shift, the media at the time decided to ask people why they preferred old clothes over shopping new.
+Because of this shift, the media started asking people why they preferred old stuff over shopping new.

 And from what I can tell, there are really 5 main reasons: